List of West Indies Test cricket records: Greatest loss margins (by innings)

 The Oval in London played host to the greatest defeat by an innings in Test cricket.
 The final Test of the 1938 Ashes saw England defeat the tourists by an innings and 579 runs, to the draw the series at one match all.
 West Indies biggest defeat came during the Wisden Trophy in 2007 when they lost by an innings and 283 runs at Headingley, Leeds.

 Greatest loss margins (by runs)

 The first Test of the 1928–29 Ashes series saw Australia defeated by England by 675 runs, the greatest losing margin by runs in Test cricket.
 West Indies biggest defeat by runs was 419 against Australia in the second Test of the 2022 tour of Australia at the Adelaide Oval.

 Greatest loss margins (by 10 wickets)

-West Indies have lost a Test match by a margin of 10 wickets on 16 occasions with most recent being during the 2nd test of the West Indies tour of India in 2018.
+West Indies have lost a Test match by a margin of 10 wickets on 18 occasions.

 Narrowest loss margins (by runs)

 The narrowest loss of West Indies in terms of runs is by 26 runs against England in the fifth test of the England's tour of West Indies in 1974.